 It is our desire to honor G-D and love Him with all of our hearts, souls, minds and strength.
 Many of the traditions we observe are observed in order to have a visual reminder of things we would like people to make a part of their lives.
 Throughout the Holy Scriptures, we find G-D giving the Children of Israel visual reminders of the things that He has done and the things He will do in the future.
 This is how we look at the traditional observances we follow during our Torah Service.
 We want our children to learn to follow the Word of G-D throughout their lives.
 We want our whole community to always keep our eyes on G-D and His Word.
 We consistently want to acknowledge that we believe that the Scriptures do not just contain G-D's Word, but that it is G-D's Word.
 We want to hold the Word of G-D with the utmost respect.
 Finally, we as a congregation desire to see all men come to a relationship with the G-D of the Holy Scriptures through faith in Messiah of Israel, Yeshua.

-What is a Torah Service?
+What is the Torah Service?

 Each week in synagogue all throughout the world, congregations will open the Torah scroll to a specific set of passages and read them aloud.
 These passages or Parashot are read according to a reading cycle which begins on Simchat Torah (which falls between September and October on the Gregorian calendar) with the reading of Genesis (B'resheet) and the cycle also completes on Simchat Torah with the closing verses of Deuteronomy.